useFormState

 <div class="form-status">

-<span v-if="isSubmitting" class="status submitting"> Submitting... </span>
+<span v-if="state.value.isSubmitting" class="status submitting"> Submitting... </span>

-<span v-else-if="isDirty && !isValid" class="status invalid"> Form has errors </span>
+<span v-else-if="state.value.isDirty && !state.value.isValid" class="status invalid">

-<span v-else-if="isDirty" class="status dirty"> Unsaved changes </span>
+<span v-else-if="state.value.isDirty" class="status dirty"> Unsaved changes </span>

 <span v-else class="status clean"> No changes </span>